 Preservation Achievement Awards

-In previous years, the Preservation Alliance has presented awards for PSNH’s and PC Connection’s renovations of historic buildings for corporate headquarters, the restoration of the Acworth Meetinghouse, Gorham Town Hall and the Gregg Free Library in Wilton, the rescue of Daniel Webster Farm in Franklin and the Wentworth-by-the-Sea hotel in New Castle, residential property revitalizations by NeighborWorks Greater Manchester, the re-use of the Plymouth Railroad Station, the proactive policies of the Lighthouse Kids, Gunstock Mountain Resort and Gunstock Mountain Historic Preservation Society, and the Troy, Moultonborough and Goffstown heritage commissions.
+It is the Alliance’s 28th year of honoring preservation achievement.
+In previous years, the Preservation Alliance has presented awards for the revitalization of mill buildings in Berlin, Newmarket, Nashua and Milford, restorations of the Acworth Meetinghouse, Gorham Town Hall and the Gregg Free Library in Wilton, the rescue of Daniel Webster Farm in Franklin and the Wentworth-by-the-Sea hotel in New Castle, residential property revitalizations by NeighborWorks Greater Manchester, the re-use of the Plymouth Railroad Station, the proactive policies of the Lighthouse Kids, Gunstock Mountain Resort and Gunstock Mountain Historic Preservation Society, and the Troy, Moultonborough and Goffstown heritage commissions.

 Contact Jennifer Goodman at 603-224-2281 or firstname.lastname@example.org with any questions.

 2016 program sponsors included CMK Architects, Dakota Properties, Inc., Hutter Construction, Lyme Properties 2, LLC, Meridian Construction Corporation, Mountain View Grand, and Christopher P. Williams Architects PLLC.

 The New Hampshire Preservation Alliance is the statewide membership organization dedicated to preserving historic buildings, communities and landscapes through leadership, education and advocacy.
 Current priorities include providing assistance to community leaders and promoting the use of easements, barn preservation and tax incentives.